Does Soda Cause Dehydration?

 While soda is not the worst option for hydration there are several better options that you can consider.

-- Water– The first item on our list should come as no surprise.
-Water is the cheapest, most easily available, healthiest and most natural option for hydration.
+- Water- The first item on our list should be no surprise.
+Water is the cheapest, most readily available, healthiest, and most natural option for hydration.
 When in doubt, stick to some good old H2O.
-Tap water also has small quantities of dissolved minerals that increase water absorption in the gut.
+Tap water also has small quantities of dissolved minerals that increase water absorption in the gut

 - Sparkling Water- Water’s fizzier cousin will hydrate you just fine.
 You need not worry about dental concerns because studies have shown it to affect enamel just slightly more than regular water